Ehatsham/simplesignature/docs/sfdr1.md

 ⦁	Test the process using the instructions in the next chapter.

 ⦁	Next, go back to the Lightning web version of Salesforce to continue configuring.

+# Modifying the Signature Form

+The next thing you need to do before beginning to use it is change what the form says in order to make it yours.
+⦁	Make sure you are in the “Lightning” web version of Salesforce, with Admin permissions.

+⦁	At the top-right of the page click on Setup-->  user interface  -->  Custom Labels.